MicrosoftDocs/MIMDocs/MIMDocs/pam/high-availability-disaster-recovery-considerations-bastion-environment.md

 After an outage, ensure that at least one domain controller is available in the bastion environment before restarting other servers.

 Within a domain, Active Directory distributes the Flexible Single Master Operation (FSMO) roles across domain controllers, as described in [How Operations Masters Work](https://technet.microsoft.com/library/cc780487.aspx).
-If a domain controller has failed, it may be necessary to transfer one or more of the [Domain Controller Roles](https://technet.microsoft.com/library/cc786438.aspx) which that domain controller was assigned.
+If a domain controller has failed, it may be necessary to transfer one or more of the [Domain Controller Roles that that domain controller was assigned.

 After determining that a domain controller will not be returned to production, be sure to check whether any roles were assigned to that domain controller and reassign them as necessary.
 Instructions can be found in [View the Current Operations Master Role Holders](https://technet.microsoft.com/library/cc816893.aspx) and its related articles.